tytydraco/yessleep/out/My_dog_mightve_just_saved_my_life.md

 Both pets are okay.
 Wife and I, who have a better 'understanding' of what is 'going on' and are scared for our lives.
 She still doesn't believe all of the details of what I just went through.

 -Just heard a pounding at the front door as I was finishing this.
 Will report back.
 Already bought plane tickets for tomorrow morning, and have somewhere else to stay tonight if I have to.

+-Edit again, door pounding was the police for a security check.
+Did a thorough inspection of the house, and said they have no evidence to back up any of my claims.
+No blood, nothing seemingly out of place.
+I followed them around, and the only thing I could find was that my toothbrush was missing.
+No blood, no broken glass.

+I'm trying to tell myself it was all a dream, a hallucination, or something of the like.
+I've had nightmares, bad trips, etc, and this is nothing like those.
+I'm awake, alert, sober, and terrified.
+So is Hammock.

+E: I recognize some inconsistencies, and will clarify, if I still have phone access.
+I am in a weird alternate reality at the moment.
+Trying to decide whether or not to go to the ER.
+Losing more blood than I ever have in my life.